ajoslin103/indoorjs/README.md

 ### The Fabric.js canvas

 The Fabric.js canvas does what it does — see their docs for details.
-The Fabric instance is available as `schematic.fabric` so your application can add and manipulate Fabric objects directly.
+The Fabric instance is available as `schematic.fabricCanvas` so your application can add and manipulate Fabric objects directly.
 Note: grid coordinates invert the Y axis for display, while Fabric’s world coordinates remain standard.

 ## Installation